 This artist also founded a band that plays punk rock music, among other things.
 He goes by the name of Perry Webb in the group called Culturcide.

-The artist, by the name of MPA, had her work on display downstairs in the Zilkha Gallery.
+The artist by the name of MPA had her work on display downstairs in the Zilkha Gallery.
 The Interview: Red, Red Future started on February 27th and ended on June 5th, 2016.
 It had to do with our exploration and possible colonization of the planet Mars in the future.
-It is also her work at the top of this page.

-At one of her art pieces, one could pick up a telephone and speak to someone about Mars.
-I did that and got a recording that if I wished to leave my number, someone would get back to me.
+At one of her pieces, one could pick up a telephone and speak to someone about Mars.
+I did that and got a recording.
+If I wished to leave my number, someone would get back to me.
 I am sure that everyone received that same recording.

 MPA lives and works near 29 Palms, California.
 There is a large military training facility nearby.
 Supposedly many unexplained things happen in the skies above this area.
 On the floor are photographs taken by MPA of possible UFOs.
-Suspended lights above were off.
-But at times, they illuminated the pictures with colors according to a guard lady at the museum.
+The suspended lights above were off.
+But at times, they illuminated the pictures with colors, according to a guard lady at the museum.